dotkom/onlineweb4/README.md

 ### For production setup

-To authenticate users through `https://online.ntnu.no`, contact `dotkom@online.ntnu.no` for issuing a new client.
+To authenticate users through `https://online.ntnu.no`, contact `hjelp@online.ntnu.no` for issuing a new client.
 Follow the steps in _Usage in a project_ for how to use the client information.

 ### For local setup